The algebraic degree of sparse polynomial optimization: Homogeneous equations for critical points

 \subsection{Toric projective bundles}

-We now describe the toric structure on the projectivisation of a direct sum of line bundles on toric varieties.
-Let $X$ be a complete toric variety given by a fan $\Sigma$ and let $\EE=\LL_0\oplus\ldots\oplus \LL_m$ be a fully decomposible vector bundle on $X$.
-In this subsection we will describe the fan of the total space of the projectivisation $\P(\EE)$.
-For a more general study of bundlea with toric variety fiber see \cite{hofscheier2020cohomology}.
-We will start with the a lemma: \begin{lemma} Let $X$ be a toric variety and let $\EE=\LL_0\oplus\ldots\oplus\LL_m$ be a vector bundle which is a direct sum of line bundles.
-The total spaces of $\EE$ and $\P(\EE)$ have the structure of fibered toric varieties. \end{lemma} \begin{proof} The result follows from the fact that for every line bundle $\LL_i$, there exists torus invariant divisor $D_i$ such that $\LL_i=\OO(D_i)$.
-Therefore, each line bundle $\LL_i$ on $X$ could be equipped with an equivariant structure, i.e. the action of $T$ on the total space of $\LL_i$, which makes the projection map equivariant.
+We now describe the toric structure on the projectivization of a direct sum of line bundles on toric varieties.
+Let $X$ be a complete toric variety given by a fan $\Sigma$ and let $\EE=\LL_0\oplus\ldots\oplus \LL_m$ be a direct sum of line bundles on $X$.
+In this subsection, we will describe the fan of the total space of the projectivization $\P(\EE)$.
+For a more general study of line bundles with toric variety fiber see \cite{hofscheier2020cohomology}. \begin{lemma} Let $X$ be a toric variety and let $\EE=\LL_0\oplus\ldots\oplus\LL_m$ be a direct sum of line bundles.
+The total spaces of $\EE$ and $\P(\EE)$ can be given the structure of a toric variety. \end{lemma} \begin{proof} For every line bundle $\LL_i$, there exists a torus invariant divisor $D_i$ such that $\LL_i$ is isomorphic to $\OO(D_i)$.
+Therefore, each line bundle $\LL_i$ on $X$ can be equipped with an equivariant structure, i.e. the action of $T$ on the total space of $\LL_i$ where $T$ is the torus acting on $X$.
+This makes the projection map equivariant.

-Now, fixing an equivariant structure on each of line bundles $\LL_i$, we obtain a $T$-action on the total space of $\EE$.
-Finally we extend $T$-action on $\EE$ to the action of $T\times (\C^*)^{m+1}$ by making the second component act fiberwise in a natural way.
-Clearly, this action is faithful and has open-dense orbit in the total space of $\EE$.
+By fixing an equivariant structure on each of the line bundles $\LL_i$, we obtain a $T$-action on the total space of $\EE$.
+Finally, we extend the $T$-action on $\EE$ to the action of $T\times (\C^*)^{m+1}$ by making the second component act fiberwise in a natural way.
+This action is faithful and has an open-dense orbit in the total space of $\EE$.

-Moreover, the action of $T\times (\C^*)^{m+1}$ on $\EE$ induces faithful action descends to an action on $\P(\EE)$.
-The latter action has a one dimensional kernel given by the diagonal subtorus in $(\C^*)^{m+1}$.
-Hence $\P(\EE)$ has a structure of toric variety with respect to the factor torus
+Moreover, the action of $T\times (\C^*)^{m+1}$ on $\EE$ descends to an action on $\P(\EE)$.
+The latter action has a one-dimensional kernel given by the diagonal subtorus in $(\C^*)^{m+1}$.
+Hence $\P(\EE)$ has the structure of a toric variety with respect to the factor torus

 \end{proof}